Curbside Pickup with Drasi

 Note that in our Cypher query we want to relate the orders with their respective vehicles, even though the entities live in different databases.
 This is achieved by modeling the relationship as a synthetic relationship called PICKUP_BY which is defined in the joins section of the YAML below.

-This joins section helps Drasi understand on how to stitch together a graph of entities and relationships across arbitrary heterogeneous data sources.
+This joins section tells Drasi how to stitch together a graph of entities and relationships across arbitrary heterogeneous data sources.

 Following is the complete YAML file for the continuous query that shows how the synthetic relationship is defined.
 Pay attention to the joins section: